heatseeknyc/data-science/doc/Data Analysis.md

 * In which boroughs and neighborhoods do the most heating complaints come from?
 * What other trends do we see?

-We start all of our analyses with questions such as these and often our investigations leads to other questions.
-We dig for answers but there is a lot of information out there.
-How do we navigate the large amounts of data, find meaning and answer these questions?
-Using a variety of tools and techniques, we sift through loads of information and look for answers to our questions.

-Ultimately, at the heart of all of our analyses is rich - and useful - datasets.
+We start all of our analyses with questions such as these and often our investigations lead to a lot of other questions.
+While we dig for answers we also find that there is *a lot* of information out there.
+How do we navigate this sea of data, discover meaning, spot trends, and ultimately answer our questions?
+This walkthrough will hopefully help you to understand how exactly we do just these sort of tasks at Heat Seek.
+Ultimately, at the heart of all of our analyses is data.
+But not just any sort.
+We want rich - and useful - datasets.

 <a name="data"/>
 ## Data